selenax/famBam/README.md

 # famBam 🏡

+_The family that budgets together stays together._

-**Smart Family Budgeting App** — plan meals, track spending, and manage groceries together.
+Plan meals, track spending, and manage groceries together in one shared space.

 Tech Stack: